 Types of Hybrid Cars

-1. Parallel Hybrids: These are the most common type of hybrid vehicles.
-In a parallel hybrid, the electric motor and the internal combustion engine work together to power the car.
-Examples include the Toyota Prius and Honda Insight.
+Parallel Hibrids: These denote the most widely spread variety of hybrid.
+In a parallel hybrid, the electric motor and the internal combustion engine collaborate for the production of the movement needs of the vehicle.
+A few representative models are Toyota Prius and Honda Insight.

-2. Series Hybrids: In this design, the electric motor is the sole power source for the wheels, while the internal combustion engine acts as a generator to recharge the battery.
-The BMW i3 with range extender is a notable example.
+Series Hybrids: Here, the electric motor is the only power source for the wheels, while the combustion engine acts as a generator for battery recharge.
+The BMW i3 with range extender is a good illustration.

 Benefits of Hybrid Cars